Maya Thakuri: Biography

 She was born on 2 July 1946 in Lucknow, India.
 She never received formal education and could not read or write until the age of 15.
-She learnt to read and write by her own.
-In 1974, she moved to permanently to Kathmandu with her husband, Damodar Sharma.
+She learnt to read and write on her own.
+In 1974, she moved permanently to Kathmandu with her husband, Damodar Sharma.

 Notable works

-Thakuri's stories focus on prejudices in women’s lives.
+Thakuri's stories focus on prejudices in women's lives.
 Her most renowned works are: